jomjol/AI-on-the-edge-device-docs/docs/Error-Codes.md

 The firmware will continue to work, but other consequential error might arise.
 A reboot of the device might help.

-This might also be caused vy a corrupred SD-Card, see https://github.com/jomjol/AI-on-the-edge-device/discussions/2390#discussioncomment-6430819
+This might also be caused by a corrupred SD-Card, see [CAM is not working anymore" on init #2390](https://github.com/jomjol/AI-on-the-edge-device/discussions/2390#discussioncomment-6430819)

 ### `0x00000200` NTP failed
 The firmware failed to get the world time from an NTP server.
 The firmware will continue to work, but has a wrong time.